ARTenshi/robovision_ros1/README.md

 # Prerequisites

-What things you need to install the software and how to install them
+Things that you need to install the software and how to install them

 ```
 You should have ROS1 installed.